|

 bound to go downhill from there.
 However, if the signature film you

-leave behind is Citizen Kane you shouldn't be too dissatisfied.
+leave behind is Citizen Kane, you shouldn't be too dissatisfied.
 It has every element of a true

-classic in it, and its timelessness becomes more and more apparent as
+classic, and its timelessness becomes more and more apparent as

-is the range of its themes and the incredible force with which they are
+range of its themes and the incredible force with which they are

 delivered.
 Not many movies have the amount of implicit meaning, imagery,